learosema/tinydms-php/README.md

 To start a development server at http://localhost:8080/, type `composer start`.

-The application uses PHP's built-in http's server.
+The application uses PHP's built-in development web server and a flat file database using SQLite.
+So, you don't need to setup Apache/MySQL/whatever on your development machine.